ovidiu-giorgi/SpaceBound/README.md

 * W, A, S, D to move.
 * L to shoot.
 * ESC to exit.
-* R to restart after you die.
+* R to restart the game after you die.